RedHatSatellite/rhsmTools/README.md

 $./rhsmShowConsumerSubs.py -l rh_user_account
 ~~~

+# Notes

-Note: the script will prompt for password if not provided
+* The script will prompt for password if not provided
+* The **https_proxy** environmental variable, if set, will be used to connect via a proxy

 ### Example Output